-Release Management with PyPI and GitHubMon 17 July 2017 by George Dorn
+Release Management with PyPI and GitHubWed 25 January 2023 by George Dorn

 I'm a core maintainer of Django-Tastypie, the oldest REST framework for Django.
 It predates Django-Rest-Framework and comes from the very earliest days of Class-Based Views, from when they were still very controversial.
 It's still in use by a lot of developers and companies, though these days the primary development efforts are in keeping it up-to-date with Django releases and bugfixing.
 It's still in Beta for some legacy reasons, but it's exceptionally mature.

-- Release notes - these are included in the docs, and every new release gets a new notes file, which must also be linked from the release_notes/index.rst page.
-More on that below.
+The release notes are included in the docs.
+Every new release gets a new notes file, which must also be linked from the release_notes/index.rst page.

 Tracking everything that has changed since the last release is a difficult but necessary step.
 In a perfect world, you'd be tracking changes as they are made, but this is hard enough for a single-developer project much less a community-maintained project.
 Instead, GitHub provides some tools for this on the Releases page.
 By default, this page shows the last release and, crucially, a link to show all commits made to master since this release.
 I try to keep this to the broad strokes, keeping the nitty-gritty details confined to our Backwards-Incompatible Changes file.

 Make sure everything is ready to go before this step.
 It's not possible to change a release once published to PyPI.